aelvan/mailchimp-subscribe-craft/README.md

 To use the plugin you need to create an API key from the MailChimp control panel, and create a list (or use one you already have).

 You can configure MailChimp Subscribe either through the plugins settings in the control panel, or by adding the settings to the general config file (usually found in /craft/config/general.php).
 Configuring it in the settings file is more flexible, since you can set up the config file to have different settings depending on the environment.

 ####Example

     'mcsubApikey' => 'xxxxxxxxxxxxxxxxxxxxx-us2',
     'mcsubListId' => '2fd6ec09cf',
+    'mcsubDoubleOptIn => false

 If you have multiple lists you want users to subscribe to, each form can have a hidden field with a name of "lid" and the "value" as your list id.
 The plugin will use this list id on form submit.